What is a Composite Toe Made of?

 In truth, any poorly fitting boot can cause problems.
 If you purchase boots that are too narrow in width, they can cause bunions, or bony growths on the sides of your feet.
 The best way to avoid this is to ensure you’re purchasing well-fitted boots, whether they’re a composite toe, steel toe, or even a moc toe.

 As always, the Thorogood team is here to help.
-If you are still undecided on what type of work boot you’ll need, feel free to reach out to our team with questions.
-We’ve also put together our recommended composite toe work boots and some of the most comfortable steel toe boots to help you choose the best boots for your line of work.
+If you are still undecided about what type of work boot you’ll need, feel free to reach out to our team with questions.

 How Do Composite Toe vs Steel Toe Work Boots Compare?